ZengEno/ai-md-editor-backend/README.md

 This will start the FastAPI server, and you can access the API documentation by navigating to http://localhost:8080/docs in your browser.

-**Note**: Ensure that the frontend service is running simultaneously to use this backend service effectively.
+**Note**: Ensure that the frontend and database service is running simultaneously to use this backend service effectively.

 ## Usage

 To use the backend service, you should start the frontend service and open the editor in the browser.
+And also make sure the database is running.

 ## License